 These are some of the largest industrial parks in Estonia:

-There are four free trade zones in different parts of Estonia that are logistically in great locations near highways, railways and ports.
+There are three free trade zones in different parts of Estonia that are logistically in great locations near highways, railways and ports.

 The free trade zones are established by the Estonian government, and monitored by the Estonian Tax and Customs Board.
 All free zones in Estonia are open to foreign direct investments.